asshah4/asshah4.github.io/about.md

 ### Hello

-I'm currently a resident physician with an interest in programming, biostatistics, epidemiology, and cardiac physiology.
-Mountains, rock-climbing, playing the piano when I can, and cleaning up after my !@#$ of a dog, Ripley.
+I'm currently a resident physician with an interest in biostatistics, epidemiology, autonomic balance, and point-of-care ultrasonography.
+Otherwise, mountains, rock-climbing, playing piano when I can.
+And of course, spending time with my dog, Ripley.

 ### Solid reads